rudra-singh1/scn-documentation/community/code-of-conduct.md

 Community Impact: Unwelcoming behavior.
 Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

 Consequence: A private, written warning from moderators, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public or private apology may be requested in the venue where the behavior took place, for example on Slack or at the event.
+A public or private apology may be requested in the venue where the behavior took place, for example on Discord or at the event.

 ### Warning